Princeadedayo/DSA_-Project-Documentation-Using-SQL/README.md

 1. Introduction
 2. Data Understanding and Preparation
 3. Exploratory Data Analysis
-4. SQL Analysis and Query Development
-5. Visualizations and Findings
+4. SQL Analysis and Query Development and Visualizations and Findings
-6. Business Insights and Recommendations
+5. Business Insights and Recommendations
-7. Conclusion
+6. Conclusion

 # Introduction
 The purpose of this report is to demonstrate a comprehensive business intelligence (BI)